Choosing Safe Toys for Toddlers and Preschoolers

 - strings longer than 7 inches (18 centimeters)

-- parts that could become pinch points for small fingers
+- parts that could pinch small fingers

 - Most riding toys can be used once a child is able to sit up well while unsupported — but check the manufacturer's recommendation.
 Riding toys like rocking horses and wagons should come with safety harnesses or straps and be stable and secure enough to prevent tipping.